7 profitable gardening skills you can quickly learn

 Watering depends on factors such as the type of plant, its soil, the weather, and the season.
 Checking the soil should tell you when to water plants.
 And the best way to water them is to ensure the water reaches the plant’s root system.

 You can check if your plants are watered properly by:

 Doing a lift test.
 If the pot feels heavy, that means the plant still has adequate moisture.
 If it’s light, it’s time to water it thoroughly until you see water flow through the pot’s bottom.

 Using a soil moisture sensor to see the volumetric water content of the soil.

 Simply checking what the soil looks like by doing the finger test to check if the soil is dank or bone dry.

 Offer to water plants for someone going out of town or the country.

-Help water an elderly’s huge garden to keep all their plants alive.
+Help out an elderly’s huge garden to keep all their plants alive.